AashikSujaudeen/Stackoverflow-tag-prediction-deep-learning/README.md

 6. Copy the content from my-app/src of the cloned directory and replace the content of 'my-app/src' of the recently set up React js 'my-app/src' on your machine

 ## Steps to Run (on local machine)
+1. Download the Stack-overflow dataset 'trian.csv' and place the csv file under 'datasets' directory location.
-1. In one terminal on virtualenv location, run the command "python preprocess.py"
+2. In one terminal on virtualenv location, run the command "python preprocess.py"
-2. In the same terminal after completion of preprocessing, train the model using the command: "python train.py"
+3. In the same terminal after completion of preprocessing, train the model using the command: "python train.py"
-3. Post the model training, it is time for running the model prediction by using command "python app.py"
+4. Post the model training, it is time for running the model prediction by using command "python app.py"
-4. In another terminal in parallel, you can start the frontend server by navigating to my-app folder (cd my-app)  and running the command "npm start"
+5. In another terminal in parallel, you can start the frontend server by navigating to my-app folder (cd my-app)  and running the command "npm start"
-5. Now a web browser session will be opened on the address http://localhost:3000 where the Stack-overflow tag predictor application running.
+6. Now a web browser session will be opened on the address http://localhost:3000 where the Stack-overflow tag predictor application running.
 6 .Happy prediction!

 ## Steps to Run (on already deployed cloud version):